Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 ```

 You can do the same thing for `Token22`.
-THe only difference is the pubkey that we are importing and using in the account constraint.
+The only difference is the pubkey that we are importing and using in the account constraint.
 ```rust
 use anchor_spl::token_2022::ID;